smlbansal/Visual-Navigation-Release/README.md

 LB-WayPtNav
 ==========
 Welcome to LB-WayPtNav (Learning-Based Waypoint Navigation), a codebase for simulation of robot navigational scenarios in indoor-office environments!
-We are a team of researchers from UC Berkeley and Facebook AI Research.
+We are a team of researchers from UC Berkeley and UIUC.

 In this codebase we explore ["Combining Optimal Control and Learning for Visual Navigation in Novel Environments"](https://vtolani95.github.io/LB-WayPtNav/).
 We provide code to run our pretrained model based method as well as a comparable end-to-end method on geometric, point-navigation tasks in the [Stanford Building Parser Dataset](http://buildingparser.stanford.edu/dataset.html).